Vinesma/.dotfiles/install/README.md

 [More examples here](https://wiki.archlinux.org/index.php/NetworkManager#nmcli_examples)

-Install `git` so you can clone this repo.
-Once you have git and are connected the scripts can do most of the heavy lifting for you.
-Go ahead and run `main.sh` to install all the things provided.
+Install `git` so you can clone this repo, you may also need to install python.
+Once you have both and are connected the scripts can do most of the heavy lifting for you.
+Go ahead and run `python main.py` to install all the things provided.

 ## Anything missing?